ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/mdk6.md

 Set `ARMCM3` as the `Active Target`.

 Click the `Build` hammer icon to build for Cortex-M3.

-{{% notice  Note%}}
-Due to some changes in the structure of the CMSIS-Core software pack, some build targets do not work as expected in version of the example available at time of writing.

-* `ARMCM4FP`
-* `ARMCM7SP`

-These target builds are not used below.
-{{% /notice %}}

 ## Run example on Cortex-M3 FVP {#run}